DevOps Engineer Career Path & Training

 That view is backed up by a 2019 DevOps Skills Report from the DevOps Institute.
 The survey showed high workforce demand for skilled development operations engineers to manage their code releases, greater than any other kind of software engineer.

-Lasting success and upward mobility in devops means constantly expanding your skill set.
+Lasting success and upward mobility in devops means constantly growing your skill set.
 There’s always a new technology on the horizon promising to change how we build, release and manage software.
 It’s up to DevOps engineers to assess their viability and make sure they’re safely incorporated into the current CI/CD model favored by their employer.

 DevOps Engineering Jobs